SCUM Manifesto: SCUM as acronym

 The phrase "Society for Cutting Up Men" is on the cover of the 1967 self-published edition, after the title.
 This edition precedes all commercial editions.
 Additionally, in the August 10, 1967, issue of The Village Voice, a letter to the editor appears that was signed by a Valerie Solanas (of SCUM, West 23rd Street) that responds to a previous letter signed by a Ruth Herschberger (published in the August 3, 1967, issue) that asks why women do not rebel against men.
-Solanas' response reads: "I would like to inform her and other proud, independent, females like her of the existence of SCUM (Society for Cutting Up Men), a recently conceived organization which will be getting into high gear (and I mean high) within a few weeks."
+Solanas's response reads: "I would like to inform her and other proud, independent, females like her of the existence of SCUM (Society for Cutting Up Men), a recently conceived organization which will be getting into high gear (and I mean high) within a few weeks."